TEIC/Roma-Antiqua/README.md

 ### with Docker

 If you have Docker installed, you can fetch a readymade image from [Docker Hub](https://hub.docker.com/r/teic/roma/).
+Along with this image you'll need an eXist-db sidekick as backend which you can get from  https://hub.docker.com/r/teic/xquery4roma.

 ```bash
 docker run --rm \